 What Are The Possible Health Risks?

 A worrisome component pertains to alcohol.
-Findings show that cannabis is more popular with seniors to consume alcohol on a regular basis than those who do not drink.
+Findings show that cannabis is more popular with seniors who consume alcohol on a regular basis than those who do not drink.
 “As a geriatrician, I worry about any kind of prescribed medicine or substance use — anything that has any kind of psychoactive effects,” Han said.
 “I worry about things like dizziness, falls.
 I worry about how it may interact with certain medical conditions.”
 In short, do not mix alcohol and cannabis no matter your age or medical background.

 Lastly, Han points out that cannabis has only gotten stronger throughout the years.
 This includes a higher potency and THC percentage.
 If grandma and grandpa smoked back in the day, you may need to alert them that it’s not the same experience these days.
 Some strains have a THC profile of 30% or higher.